dev-mhowells/web-applications/challenges/02_building_a_route.md

 # GET /

 class WebApplication < Sinatra::Base
+  post '/' do
     # This route is not executed (the method doesn't match).
-  post '/' do

   end

+  get '/hello' do
     # This route is not executed (the path doesn't match).
-  get '/hello' do

   end

+  get '/' do
     # This route matches!
 The code inside the block will be executed now.
-  get '/' do

   end

-  # This route matches, but is not executed - only the first one matching (above) is.
   get '/' do
+    # This route matches too, but will not be executed.
+    # Only the first one matching (above) is.
   end
 end
 ```